 Traditionally, Altitude points could only be earned on cards issued directly by Westpac – which previously included Westpac-issued American Express cards – but under recent developments, American Express is now issuing and servicing Westpac-branded Altitude cards instead, on which Altitude points can be earned.

-For example, although the Westpac Altitude Platinum Visa is available as a standalone credit card, it can also be bundled with the American Express Westpac Altitude Platinum Card, allowing you to earn points at a higher rate where AMEX is accepted, while still earning points on your Visa everywhere else.
+For example, although the Westpac Altitude Platinum Mastercard is available as a standalone credit card, it can also be bundled with the American Express Westpac Altitude Platinum Card, allowing you to earn points at a higher rate where AMEX is accepted, while still earning points on your Mastercard everywhere else.

 Similarly, the Westpac Altitude Black Mastercard is available on its own, or bundled with the American Express Westpac Altitude Black Card for a more substantial boost to your points earning potential from both cards.